Joey Graceffa Talks About How Relieved He Is That James Charles’ Recent Downfall Didn’t Escalate Further

-If you’re familiar with the YouTube beauty community, or really are online at all, chances are you’ve heard about the recent controversy James Charles was involved in.
+If you’re familiar with the YouTube beauty community, or really are online at all, chances are you’ve heard about the recent controversy that James Charles was involved in.
 James Charles is a 19-year-old makeup mogul that has made quite a name for himself using the platform, accumulated millions of followers on social media, and drawn in high-profile endorsement deals from a number of big name companies.

-However, just last week it looked like he could be losing everything all because of an online feud that revealed some of his behavioral flaws, according to Entertainment Tonight.
+However, just last week, it looked like he could be losing everything all because of an online feud that revealed some of his behavioral flaws, according to Entertainment Tonight.

 It all started with an advertiser for a vitamin brand, of all things.
 While at the Coachella Music Festival, Charles posted a promotional video to his Instagram story in which he endorsed the supplement brand Sugar Bear Hair.
-Fellow YouTuber Tati Westbrook, has been friends with Charles since well before he found online success and has claimed to have done everything in her power throughout the years to help him achieve online fame.
+Fellow YouTuber Tati Westbrook has been friends with Charles since well before he found online success and has claimed to have done everything in her power throughout the years to help him achieve online fame.
 Westbrook has her own supplement brand called Halo Beauty.

-When she viewed Charles endorsement of one of her competitors, she viewed it as a complete betrayal.
+When she viewed Charles’s endorsement of one of her competitors, she viewed it as a complete betrayal.
 She posted a lengthy video to YouTube in which she explained why she would be severing ties with Charles and exposed some of his alleged character flaws.

 ok so I just posted this pic on IG but I wanted to post it here too & say I’m SO excited about my photography progress?!
 I took this myself & retouched it too and I’m really proud!! honest feedback & constructive criticism is welcome ☺️ pic.twitter.com/yqtHYl4cse